 Models: Pacheco: Volkswagen Suran GP (EOP 1Q 2019) and Amarok, Córdoba: gearboxes

 Employees: 5,115 (12/2019)

 Management: Thomas Owsianski, CEO and President of VWA

 The dealer network of Volkswagen Argentina S.A. currently includes a total of 96 dealerships (65 Volkswagen, 15 Audi, 11 Volkswagen Trucks & Buses/MAN and 5 Ducati dealerships).
-In 2018, 117.087 Group vehicles were delivered to customers achieving the sales leadership for15th year in a row in Argentina, with a share of 15.16 percent.
-The VW Gol has been the best-selling car in the history of Argentina with more than 700,000 units.
+In 2019, 117.097 Group vehicles were delivered to customers achieving the sales leadership for 16th year in a row in Argentina, with a share of 15.6 percent.

 With its "Think Blue.
 Factory." initiative, the Volkswagen brand has set itself clear targets for the environmentally sustainable positioning of all its plants.
 The aim is to reduce the environmental impact of all Volkswagen plants by 25 percent.
 Specifically, this means 25 percent lower energy and water consumption, waste volumes and emissions at all plants.